slaclab/lume-ace3p/README.md

 2. Run the ace3p setup script with `source perlmutter-ace3p.sh` (required to run ACE3P on Perlmutter)
    - The `perlmutter-ace3p.sh` file is located in `/global/cfs/cdirs/ace3p/`
    - This step is optional if your `.bashrc` file already has the necessary module imports for ACE3P
-3. Append to the environment variable `PYTHONPATH` the path: `/global/cfs/cdirs/ace3p/lume-ace3p/`
+3. Set the environment variable `PYTHONPATH` the path: `/global/cfs/cdirs/ace3p/lume-ace3p/`
-   - Use the command `export PYTHONPATH='/global/cfs/cdirs/ace3p/lume-ace3p/':$PYTHONPATH` which can be put in your ".bashrc" file.
+   - Use the command `export PYTHONPATH='/global/cfs/cdirs/ace3p/lume-ace3p/'` which can be put in your ".bashrc" file.
    - This command can also instead be placed directly in the batch job script
    - Omitting this step may cause conda package conflicts with NERSC's built-in conda module
 4. Activate the lume-ace3p conda environment with the command: `conda activate lume-ace3p` (if not already active)